christophergillard9696-lgtm/Cause-For-Applause/README.md

 The ways I could imrpove this are:

 My automated flow functions interdependantly here and there but not independantly at start and finish

+Different time lengths of speeches skewing the data (potential fixes?)

 # 🎬 Preview: